thomasez/BisonLabSugarCrmBundle/README.md

     new BisonLab\SugarCrmBundle\BisonLabSugarCrmBundle(),

-And if you are going to use the NoOrmbundle, add it to your composer.json
+And if you are going to use the BisonLabNoOrmBundle, add it to your composer.json

 Have fun,